 What is a ZooTeen?

-ZooTeens enjoy the zoo with other teens ages 13-18 through this unique and exclusive volunteer program.
+ZooTeens enjoy the zoo and learn life skills with other teens ages 14-18 and in high school through this unique and immersive volunteer program.

 What does a ZooTeen do?

-Becoming a ZooTeen is a fun way to spend time with animals and peers.
-It is also a great way for a student to gain resume- or scholarship-building experiences that will lend benefits to their college and career choices.
-ZooTeens will gain knowledge, skills, and experiences that will last a lifetime, including …
+There are many perks to becoming a ZooTeen.
+It is a fun way to spend time with other teens that enjoy being at the zoo, and they will become more familiar with the zoo culture.
+It is a great way for a student to to gain knowledge, skills, and experiences that will last a lifetime.
+They will gain resume- or scholarship-building experiences that will lend benefits to their college and career choices, including …

 How do you become a ZooTeen?

-- Read the Zooteen Program Flyer (link below) to find out more about the program and training schedule.
+- Read the Zooteen Program Flyer (link below) to find out more about the program, schedule, and requirements.

 Questions? call 812-435-0809, or email firstname.lastname@example.org

-Applications are accepted year-round.
-Training classes are offered each spring in March/April.
+Training classes for new Zooteens are offered each spring in March/April.